Caramel/treacle/README.md

 * open hours are specified in 24-hour format seperated by a `-`.
 * there is an `@` seperator between the two parts.

+Hours are always specified in the timezone of the office.

 ## using in dialplans ##

 This program can be used in Asterisk dialplans as an AGI script, with the option `-a`: